My Work

 Accenture Foresight Mobile App

-Accenture Built for Change podcast series
+Built for Change podcast from Accenture

 Executed in partnership w/ the NYT T-Brand studio, we engaged two consistent hosts - a journalist (Elise Hu) and a technologist (Josh Klein) to weave together a single compelling story based on a key research-backed idea from Accenture, paired w/ interviews with leaders who that harnessed that idea to drive dramatic change in their organization.